zeekox/mauro.io/README.md

 ##License

-The following files and directories and their contents are Copyright Mauro Carabottti:
+The following files and directories and their contents are Copyright Mauro Carabotti:

 - app/index.md
 - app/_posts/